 - Navigate to General > Date & Time.

-- Click to enable the Set Automatically button.
+- Toggle on the button next to the Set Automatically option.

 Contact Apple Support

 If none of the above methods worked for you, you still have the option to contact Apple Support.